-Brazzaville, May 19, 2010
+Brazzaville, July 14, 2011

-1. This technical memorandum of understanding (TMU) describes the definitions that are intended to clarify the measurement of the quantitative performance criteria and indicators in Table 1 of the Supplemental Letter of Intent (May 19, 2010) and the Memorandum of Economic and Financial Policies (MEFP, dated November 5, 2009) covering 2008-11.
-All quantitative performance criteria and indicators will be evaluated in terms of cumulative flows from December 31, 2009.
+1. This technical memorandum of understanding (TMU) describes the definitions that are intended to clarify the measurement of the quantitative performance criteria and indicators in Table 1 of the Supplemental Letter of Intent (July 14, 2011) and the Memorandum of Economic and Financial Policies (MEFP, dated December 20, 2010) covering 2010-11.
+All quantitative performance criteria and indicators for 2011 will be evaluated in terms of cumulative flows from December 31, 2010.
 Also, the TMU specifies the periodicity and deadlines for transmission of data to the staff of the IMF for program monitoring purposes.